Museum Artifact: Paymaster Series X-550 Check Writer Machine, 1960s

-The Paymaster business carried on into the 1990s, but the rise of the digital age posed a gloomy horizon, sending thousands of heavy metal check machines out to pasture.
-Operations appear to have officially shut down before the turn of the century.
-The Winnemac factory was summarily demolished, as well, replaced with some generic modern walk-up apartments.
+The Paymaster Corporation was still in business into the 1990s, but the rise of the digital age posed a gloomy horizon, sending thousands of heavy metal check machines out to pasture.
+For longtime employees like Don and Hanna Hall, it also meant a sad end to a way of life.

 Decisions and Orders of the National Labor Relations Board, Vol. 162, 1968

 “Tood Protectograph Co. vs. Hirschberg” – Supreme Court, Special Term, Monroe County, June 19, 1917